rsmercy/alx-zero_day/README.md

-My first readme that i updated
+first readme that i updated